 ABOUT US

-The Pennsylvania Fuels for Schools program is a statewide energy-use initiative aimed at promoting the use of local wood and biomass resources to provide reliable energy for Pennsylvania schools and businesses.
+Pennsylvania Fuels for Schools and Communities is a statewide energy-use initiative aimed at promoting the use of local wood and biomass resources to provide reliable energy for Pennsylvania schools, communities and businesses.
 Our main tasks are education, financial analysis support, and technical assistance.
-Physically, the initiative consists of a collaborative partnership of over 50 organizations and private groups that meet together regularly and work together towards the common goal of efficient, sustainable, and economical use of renewable wood and biomass energy in the state.
+Physically, the initiative consists of a collaborative partnership of organizations and private groups that meet together regularly and work together towards the common goal of efficient, sustainable, and economical use of renewable wood and biomass energy in the state.

 Wood for energy can come from a number of sources, such as: